 All families who enroll a child at PIC agree to make an investment of time in their child's learning experience and the work that we do.
 PIC’s uniquely participatory approach involves parents in most phases of the center’s work – from volunteering in the classroom to serving on the Board of Directors.

 The Parent Participation Program (PPP) has been a part of PIC since its very beginning.
 Initially parents performed any job that needed to be done to help the young organization afford to operate.
 Parents not only helped reduce the cost of running the Center, but many made life-long friends working on projects together.

-Today, parents participate in a variety of activities at the Center: gardening, making small or large repairs, serving as a Room Parent, reading to children or teaching about a cultural event, cleaning, painting, writing grant proposals, grocery shopping, serving on the Board or one of its committees, organizing a family social event, chaperoning a class trip … the possibilities are endless!
+Today, parents participate in a variety of activities at the Center: gardening, making small or large repairs, serving as a Room Parent, reading to children or teaching about a cultural event, cleaning, painting, writing grant proposals, serving on the Board or one of its committees, organizing a family social event, chaperoning a class trip … the possibilities are endless!